Terror (band): Keepers of the Faith, Live by the Code and The 25th Hour (2010-2015)

-They then toured in support of the album also taking part in the 2013 All Star tour alongside other acts such as Every Time I Die, and Chelsea Grin, also joining that years Rebellion tour.
+They then toured in support of the album while also taking part in the 2013 All Star tour alongside other acts such as Every Time I Die, and Chelsea Grin, also joining that years Rebellion tour.
 In 2014 they co headlined the Persistence tour alongside Suicidal Tendencies, and also took part in that years Warped tour.
+During Spring they toured alongside Stick To Your Guns and Hundredth.
+They also released their fourth live album Live in Seattle in March of that year.
+They also re released three of their previous albums on their own label Defiant Music Lowest of the Low, One With The Underdogs, and Always the Hard Way.

 On January 3, 2015, Terror were in the studio recording their sixth full-length album, The 25th Hour, set to be released on Victory Records.
 Pre-orders for The 25th Hour were announced on June 30, 2015, along with the albums August 7 release date and a stream for the single "The Solution" which premiered exclusively on Noisey.
 The album debuted at number 8 on the US Top Hard Rock charts and 17 on the Independent Albums Charts, and received positive reviews, Ray Van Horn of Blabbermouth.net gave the album an 8.5/10 stating "The 25th Hour" makes no bones by venomously turning away outsiders, but it rewards hardcore's true with a half hour of pit-pumping empowerment."

-In 2016, the group headlined The Life & Death Tour with Power Trip and Harms Way serving as the main supporting acts.
-In 2017 they released a Ep titled The Walls Will Fall, which Blabbermouth.net called "a notable return to form".
-In early 2018 the band embarked on a co headlining tour with Knocked Loose.
-Later that same year Terror's seventh album, Total Retaliation, was released on September 28, 2018, via Pure Noise Records.
-The album debuted at number 25 on the Top Hard Rock Albums and 12 on the Independent Billboard.
-Exclaim! wrote "while Total Retaliation is most rewarding in small doses, Terror continue to demonstrate why they have always been at the forefront of the hardcore tribe."
-Blabbermouth.net added "Total Retaliation" finds TERROR once again at the top of its game and at the top of the pack."
+Prior to the albums release Vogel had to leave a June tour after suffering a disc injury in his back, this resulted in the band canceling their immediate tour plans.
+They then returned to touring in Fall of that year with a North American headlining Code Orange, Take Offense and Malfunction served as support.